IEEE-SB-VIT-Pune/CrowdFunding/README.md

 <img width="321" alt="crowd1" src="https://user-images.githubusercontent.com/85681285/145810698-28d1ff36-1498-4c83-8c07-d5a35d0c518d.png">

 The first 4 fields represent functions and the remaining fields are the public variables used in this smart contract.

 <img width="339" alt="crowd2" src="https://user-images.githubusercontent.com/85681285/145810903-5224cb29-5dc5-49df-813c-b6dbd808802f.png">

 How to start executing this smart contract -

-**Step 1:** Compile the .sol file.
+1. Compile the .sol file.
 Once it has been compiled and no bugs are detected you can deploy your project.
-**Step 2 :** Deploy the project.
+2. Deploy the project.
 For this you have to pass in values for 2 fields that is the Target Amount the manager wants to achieve and the Time Duration before which the Target has to be achieved.
-**Step 3 :** Click on the Deploy button and you are good to go !
+3. Click on the Deploy button and you are good to go !